About the Collaborative

 - University of Washington (2018)

-The Osher Collaborative for Integrative Health amplifies the collective impact of the seven Osher Centers on health and well-being for all.
+The Osher Collaborative for Integrative Health amplifies the collective impact of the nine Osher Centers on health and well-being for all.

 The Coordinating Center